erwanM974/hibou_label/README.md

 <img src="./README_images/explo1.svg" alt="exploration ex1" width="900">

-And here is a second example that you can obtain by tying "hibou_label.exe explore example_for_exploration_2.hsf" with the files from "examples" folder.
+And here is a second example that you can obtain by typing "hibou_label.exe explore example_for_exploration_2.hsf" with the files from "examples" folder.